 How Relevant Are Press Releases?

 Press releases used to be a cornerstone of any PR strategy.
-But today they are kind of like a fax machine.
+But today they are similar to a fax machine.
 In other words, not unheard of, but certainly anachronistic.
 At least they are for many PR professionals.

 Press releases do help to show activity, increase SEO and keep a record of key events.
 Your potential clients will likely visit the press section of your website when they are considering doing business with your company.
 If they see you are sending out at least one release a month, it will show that you are a dynamic company that is doing interesting things.
 It is also a good way to keep track of items like when you put out the latest version of a product, signed a particular client or last spoke at an industry event.

 So, by all means, continue to put out press releases.
-Even if this is no longer the main way to earn media coverage it is still a valuable element of any communications strategy.
+Even if these are no longer the main way to earn media coverage they are still a valuable element of any communications strategy.